What's on

 About This Tour

-The lower deck holds the Hellfire Clubroom and a haunted museum where you’re invited to play a hand of cards with the devil himself.
-Head upstairs and you’re sitting in a Victorian Theatre complete with blood-red velvet curtains, and that’s where the ride through Dublin’s darkest mysteries really begins.
+The bus itself is half the experience.
+The lower deck is the Hellfire Clubroom - styled after the notorious 18th-century society’s den, with a haunted museum where you’re invited to play a hand of cards with the devil.
+Upstairs, you’re seated in a Victorian Theatre with blood-red velvet curtains, and that’s where your sinister guide takes you through Dublin’s darker chapters.

 What’s Included

-• Access to the Hellfire Clubroom and haunted museum on the lower deck
+• Hellfire Clubroom and haunted museum on the lower deck

 • Victorian Theatre experience on the upper deck